 - Current diagnostic tools allow a trained professional to reliably diagnose ASD as early as 18 months of age.
 Work is continuing to develop tools for an even earlier diagnosis.

-The only treatment for ASDs shown to be consistently effective is early intensive behavioural interventions (EIBI), which is only possible when a diagnosis occurs early in the child's life.
-OTARC has been researching early identification and diagnosis and has been instrumental in establishing the Government-funded Victorian Autism Specific Early Learning and Care Centre (ASELCC) which provides early intervention services for preschool children with ASD and their families.
+OTARC has been researching early identification and diagnosis and has been instrumental in establishing the Government-funded Victorian Autism Specific Early Learning and Care Centre (ASELCC) which provides early intervention services for preschool children with autism and their families.

 EIBI seeks to address the child's behavioural, social and communication difficulties with various programs, the most effective of which include some form of Applied Behavioural Analysis (ABA).
-The Early Start Denver Model is one of these programs, and this is the method of intervention implemented at the Victorian ASELCC.
+The Early Start Denver Model one such program, and this is the method of intervention implemented at the Victorian ASELCC.

-For more information about ASDs and resources for individuals and families affected by Autism Spectrum Disorders, visit the websites of
+For more information about autism and resources for individuals and families, visit the websites of: